sgehling/Learning-Journal/README.md

-# Learning Journal for Sue Gehling--Everything you ever wanted to know about me!
+# Learning Journal for Sue Gehling *Everything you ever wanted to know about me!*

-## *Table of Contents*
+## Table of Contents

 ### About me
   I live on an acreage near Carroll with my husband and four children.
 We just celebrated our 30th wedding anniversary.
-My husband has a business called GehlPRO Welding.
+My husband has a business called [GehlPRO Welding](http://gehlprowelding.com/).
 I have a business as well.
-It is called Classroom Clinic.
+It is called **Classroom Clinic**.
-  My oldest child will be a senior at Iowa State University in the fall, and my oldest daughter will be a sophomore at the University of Iowa.
+  My oldest child will be a senior at Iowa State University in the fall.
+He is majoring in [Agriculture Systems Technology](https://www.abe.iastate.edu/undergraduate-students/agricultural-systems-technology/).
+My oldest daughter will be a sophomore at the [University of Iowa](https://www.nursing.uiowa.edu/), and she is majoring in their nursing program.
 I also have a daughter who will be in 10th grade and a third daughter that will be in 4th grade.
-They both attend Kuemper Catholic school in Carroll.
+They both attend [Kuemper Catholic school]( https://www.kuemper.org/) in Carroll.

-  I am a Psychiatric Nurse Practitioner, with a passion for providing children's mental heralthcare.
+  I am a [Psychiatric Nurse Practitioner](https://en.wikipedia.org/wiki/Psychiatric-mental_health_nurse_practitioner), with a passion for providing children's mental heralthcare.
 There is a huge need for child psychiatry providers, especially in rural communities.
-I recently decided to start a school-based telehealth company, which I called Classroom Clinic.
+I recently decided to start a school-based telehealth company, which I called [Classroom Clinic](https://www.classroomclinic.com/).
 My vision is to improve children's access to mental health care by utilizing technology and integrating services into nontraditional places.
   The reason I am taking this class is so I can have a better understanding of computer coding, and how it might provide a competitive advantage for my telehealth business.

-  Here is a link to my GitHub portfolio page
+  Here is a link to my GitHub portfolio page:

-### * Item 1 [Class 01b--Learning Markdown]
+### Class 01b--Learning Markdown
-Explain “growth mindset” in your own words

-Include 3 reminders to yourself of how to keep yourself in a growth mindset

-Utilize at least 5 different features of Markdown to structure your page
+ To me, ***growth mindset*** represents an attribute that people who are contiuous learners posses.
+They understand that in the world we live today, "change is inevitable, but survival is optional".
+I believe anxiety and underlying fear is what inhibits many people who have *fixed mindsets*.

+Three different things that help to keep me in a ***growth mindset*** include:
+1. Developing a strategy for the growth, with a rationale for why I want to experience the growth
+2. Frequently review the progress that I'm making towards the goals I set
+3. Celebrating the things I accomplish, no matter how small or irrelevant they may seen to be.